antoninomatias7/NaturezaBrasil/README.md

 Sobre is all about why the page was created.

-Contanto is just the way to contact the page's owner.
+Contato is just the way to contact the page's owner.